webpack-contrib/style-loader/README.md

 Allows to setup absolute path to custom function that allows to override default behavior styleTagTransform.

+> **Warning**
+>
-> ⚠ Do not forget that this code will be used in the browser and not all browsers support latest ECMA features like `let`, `const`, `arrow function expression` and etc, we recommend use only ECMA 5 features, but it is depends what browsers you want to support
+> Do not forget that this code will be used in the browser and not all browsers support latest ECMA features like `let`, `const`, `arrow function expression` and etc, we recommend use only ECMA 5 features, but it is depends what browsers you want to support

 **webpack.config.js**